SchapiroLabor/macsima_pipeline/README.md

     3. **Create a directory for the outputs** of macsima2mc, e.g. *output_dir*.

-    4. **Specify the inputs**: open the staging.sh file (see figure below,red arrows) and specify the following inputs:
+    4. **Specify the inputs**, open the staging.sh file (see figure below,red arrows) and specify the following inputs:

         - SBATCH --array=1 : range of samples from the ArrayTaskID on which the staging will be applied.
 In this example we only have ID 1.
 If m samples then,```SBATCH --array=1-m```.